openbsd/xenocara/lib/mesa/src/gallium/tools/trace/README.txt

 pipe driver.

-Most debug builds of state trackers already load the trace driver by default.
+Most debug builds of gallium frontends already load the trace driver by default.
 To produce a trace do

   export GALLIUM_TRACE=foo.gtrace